Your Cart

 • Peptides including copper, Palmitoyl Tripeptide-1, Palmitoyl Tetrapeptide-7, Hexapeptide-11, and Matrixyl

-6. Utilize Light Therapy
+6. Utilize light therapy

 Red and near-infrared light therapy, in particular, have been found to stimulate collagen production in the skin.
 These types of light penetrate the skin and activate certain cellular processes that promote the synthesis of collagen, elastin and other extracellular matrix proteins, aiding in skin elasticity.